ataylor89/unix_wisdom/shell.md

 When we think of graphical user interfaces, we can think of widgets.

 When we think of command-line interfaces, we can think of commands.

+## A second addendum

+A shell can be graphical.

+If shell is the outermost layer of an operating system, there's a command-line interface (the Unix shell or MS-DOS) and a graphical interface (the graphical shell).

+The word shell often refers to the Unix shell or MS-DOS, because these are interpreters, scripting languages, and programming languages.

+If we're going to be concrete (and it often helps to be concrete) we have:

+    1. The Unix shell, the command-line interface to Unix
+    2. MS-DOS, the command-line interface to Windows
+    3. The graphical shell on Mac OS X (which includes Finder, Dock and Desktop)
+    4. The graphical shell on Microsoft Windows (which includes Start Menu, Taskbar and Desktop)

+So shell is a word that can refer to the outermost layer of an operating system.
+It can include the command-line interface (the Unix shell or MS-DOS) as well as the graphical shell (Finder, Dock, Desktop or Start Menu, Taskbar, and Desktop).

+Shell often refers to the Unix shell or MS-DOS.

+The Unix shell and MS-DOS are command-line interfaces, scripting languages, and interpreters.

+Is there confusion about the word shell?
+A little.

+Are Finder, Dock and Desktop part of the Mac OS shell?

+Are Start Menu, Taskbar and Desktop part of the Microsoft Windows shell?

+We can say they're part of the graphical shell.

+But when we talk about the Unix shell or MS-DOS, we're often referring to the command-line interfaces for Unix and Microsoft Windows.

+When we talk about bash, zsh, and MS-DOS, we're being really concrete.

+The Unix shell and MS-DOS are command-line interfaces, scripting languages, and interpreters.

+When we think of GUIs, we think of widgets.

+When we think of command-line interfaces (CLIs) we think of commands.